R-process beta-decay neutrino flux from binary neutron star mergers and collapsars: Expansion model and -process

 The network calculation also requires the expansion history of ejecta as inputs.
 Instead of taking trajectories directly from hydrodynamical simulations, we adopt a parametrized model proposed in Ref.~\cite{Lippuner:2015gwa}, which characterizes the density evolution of the ejecta as

 where $\tau$ is the expansion timescale and $\rho_0$ is the initial mass density at time $t=0$.
-We assume two cases: Case A with $\tau=1$~ms and entropy $s=1$~$k_B$/nucleon, where $k_B$ is the Boltzmann constant, to represent fast-expanding and low-entropy ejecta, and Case B with $\tau=10$~ms and entropy $s=10$~$k_B$/nucleon for slower-expanding and higher-entropy ejecta.
+We assume three representative cases: Case A with $\tau=0.2$~ms and initial entropy $s=1$~$k_B$/nucleon, where $k_B$ is the Boltzmann constant, to represent the fastest-expanding and low-entropy ejecta, Case B with $\tau=2$~ms and initial entropy $s=20$~$k_B$/nucleon for the slower-expanding and higher-entropy ejecta, and Case C with $\tau=20$~ms and initial entropy $s=15$~$k_B$/nucleon for the slowest expanding and intermediate-entropy ejecta.
+The choice of these values are guided by the simulation data used in Refs.~\cite{deJesusMendoza-Temis:2014owk,Wu:2016pnw,George:2020veu} and will be associated with different ejecta components in the next section.
 For a given initial temperature $T(t=0)$ and the entropy, the value of $\rho_0$ can be computed through the equation of state of \cite{Timmes:2000eos}.
-The subsequent temperature evolution of the ejecta $T(t)$ is assumed to follow the relation that $T^3/\rho$ is a constant.
+The subsequent temperature evolution of the ejecta $T(t)$ is assumed to follow the relation that $T^3/\rho$ is a constant\footnote{We note that this assumption implies that we have assumed the entropy of the ejecta remain approximately as a constant.
+Including the feedback of nuclear energy release on the entropy evolution may affect the quantitative evolution of nucleosynthesis, especially for initially low-entropy case ($s\lesssim 1$)~\cite{deJesusMendoza-Temis:2014owk}.
+However, we expect that the qualitative features related to $\bar\nu_e$ emission, especially for the higher entropy cases, will not be affected significantly.}.

 The initial neutron richness condition, which can be related to the initial value of $Y_e$, is the most pivotal parameter that determines the $r$-process outcome.
 Since recent hydrodynamical simulations of BNSMs and collapsars generally predict a broad distribution of $Y_e$ ranging in between $\sim 0.01$ to $0.5$, we take the same approach as in Ref.~\cite{Wu:2018mvg} by assuming a normalized distribution of $Y_e$ in ejecta, characterized by a Gaussian function with a central value $Y_{e,c}$ and a half width $\Delta Y_e$.
 For each expansion model, we take 50 initial $Y_e$ values ranging from 0.01 to 0.5 (with an interval of 0.01) to perform the $r$-process calculations.
 For each calculation, we evolve the nuclear abundance evolution $Y_{(Z,A)}(t)$ starting from a temperature $T_0=10$~GK where the initial $Y_{(Z,A)}(t=0)$ are determined by the condition of nuclear statistical equilibrium (NSE) until $t=10^{18}$~s.
 For any quantities $\mathcal{Q}(t)$ related to a specific ejecta model, we then sum over the corresponding normalized $Y_e$ distribution $G(Y_{e,i};Y_{e,c},\Delta Y_e)$ as